wq2012/kneeseg/README.md

 The `experiments/` directory contains reproduceable scripts and will store the output models (`models/`) and predictions (`predictions/`) if you run the scripts provided there.
 See [experiments/README.md](experiments/README.md) for details.

 ## Experiment Results (SKI10)
-Since the [SKI10 dataset](https://ski10.grand-challenge.org/) doesn not provide the ground truth labels for its default testing set, we evaluated the pipeline on a **20% hold-out set** (20 cases) from the SKI10 training data (Total 80 cases: 60 Train, 20 Eval).
+Since the [SKI10 dataset](https://ski10.grand-challenge.org/) doesn not provide the ground truth labels for its default testing set, we evaluated the pipeline on a **20% hold-out set** (20 cases) from the SKI10 training data (Total 100 cases: 80 Train, 20 Eval).

 ### Metrics
 | Structure | Dice Similarity Coefficient (DSC) |